- Overview

 Click here to learn more about the advanced features of the GP2.

 As the user’s needs change, the GP2 can adapt.
-Optional lids are available with additional cable entry points, dedicated Profile Probe inputs, or with wider diameter cable entry points.
+An optional lid is available for additional cable entry points, or wider diameter cable entry points.

 Building systems with the GP2 Data Logger